Top 5 Things to Do with Kids in Raseborg

 Raseborg offers a wide range of events for kids of all ages, all year round.
 You can find a list of current and upcoming events for kids in our events calendar.
 Beyond those, there are many educational and fun activities to choose from.
-Try a do-it-yourself workshop at the Fiskars Museum, time travel to medieval scenes at the mysterious Raseborg Castle ruins, or learn about the rich plant and animal life and the history of the archipelago at the engaging and interactive Ekenäs Nature Centre.
+Try a do-it-yourself workshop at the Fiskars Museum, or time travel to medieval scenes at the mysterious Raseborg Castle ruins.

 2. Nature trails

 At the Öudden arboretum, you can spot all kinds of fairy tale figures along the Fairy tale path.
 There are over 50 magical wooden sculptures by Estonian artists, tucked away in clever places for you to discover.

 If you have budding biologists on your hands, take a walk through the lush Ramsholmen nature park in Ekenäs.
 Walk along the paths and discover over 20 species of trees, cute forest mammals, and almost 30 species of birds!
 Here, the diversity of the flora and fauna rivals any other major nature park in the country.
 Pick up a Ramsholmen guide from the Raseborg Tourist Information point and go on a scavenger hunt—the guide contains a clear map of the paths, a registry over the plant and animal life, and plenty of information about the beautiful park.

 3. Playgrounds and skate parks